citrix/terraform-citrixadc-servicegroup-consul-sync-nia/README.md

 ## Usage

-To use this module make sure the setup is complete as described in the previous section.
+To use this module ensure the above setup is complete.

-You need to edit the Consul Terraform Sync configuration file to match your needs.
+1. You need to edit the Consul Terraform Sync configuration file to match your needs.

-Set the consul address to the appropriate value.
+    * Set the consul address to the appropriate value.
-In the example we are running Consul on the local machine with Docker.
+    * In the example we are running Consul on the local machine with Docker.

-For each service you want to register create a service block as shown in the example.
+    * For each service you want to register create a service block as shown in the example.

-Declare the terraform citrixadc provider as shown.
+    * Declare the terraform citrixadc provider as shown.

-Make sure to give the correct authentication credentials in the terraform\_provider block as shown in the example configuration.
+    * Make sure to give the correct authentication credentials in the terraform\_provider block as shown in the example configuration.

-Lastly the task block is where all is tied together.
-Of note is the `source` attribute in this block.
+    * Lastly the task block is where all is tied together.Of note is the `source` attribute in this block.
 It must point to the filepath of this terraform module.

-Having completed all the previous steps running the actual `consul-terraform-sync` binary is the last step.
+2. Having completed all the previous steps running the actual `consul-terraform-sync` binary is the last step as shown below

-Run like so
 ```bash
 consul-terraform-sync -config-file config.hcl
 ```

 After that the process will remain running and any changes to the Consul catalog that refer to the services being synced will be reflected on the ADC configuration.

 **User Config for Consul Terraform Sync**